Shepherd’s Pie

 shepherds pie filling

-Pour the meat mixture into a wide baking dish.
+Pour the meat mixture into an oven safe baking dish.
 You wan’t something that’s large enough that you have extra space at the top for the potatoes.
-Something around 30 cm or 12 inches oblong should work.
+Something around 30 cm or 12 inches oblong works well.

 Add large spoonfuls on top of the meat mixture and spread evenly to the edges.
 Now, a handy trick I learned on Royal Recipes – use a fork to score the top of the potatoes in a criss cross pattern.
 What happens is you get lots of peaks in the potatoes that get browned and crispy in the oven.
 Total Shepherds Pie game changer!